NCFE Level 2

 During the course you

-competence in a range of subjects including:
+range of subjects including:

 • children and young